dheerendramehar/dheerendramehar.github.io/content/posts/rubyNecklace.md

 print(necklaceLenth(blue,red,yellow,green))
 ```

-This problem is from first round Techgig Code Gladiators 2018.
+This problem is from first round of Techgig Code Gladiators 2018.
 Where i made it to finals.